 The New Jersey portion of the general pictorial collection is the largest.
 It includes twelve linear feet of views (with especially thorough coverage for Middlesex County and New Brunswick, the county seat), four linear feet of portraits and several folders of historical events.

-Finding aids listing the subject headings for each of the pictorial collection's categories and subcategories (excluding the alphabetically-arranged portraits) are available at the New Jersey Room reference desk.
+Additonal finding aids listing the subject headings for each of the pictorial collection's categories and subcategories (excluding the alphabetically-arranged portraits) are available at the New Jersey Room reference desk or by contacting email@example.com.

 This collection, housed separately from the general pictorial collection, consists of thirty-five eight inch boxes and one oversize box containing postcards depicting New Jersey scenes.
 The postcards are geographically arranged, first by county and then by local place name.
 Three cities are further subdivided by street name or category of view.
 The postcards pertain to all areas of the state during the twentieth century, with the New Jersey Shore being especially well represented.